SAP-samples/abap-platform-rap630-ext/README.md

 The source code is stored in a separate GitHub repository so that it is possible to install **ZRAP630_SOL** and **ZRAP630_SOL_EXT** in two different software components.

-In the script both packages are both stored in **ZLOCAL** to make the setup easier.
+In the script both packages are both stored in **ZLOCAL** so that the exercises can also be performed in shared trial systems.
+In addition the components of the base RAP BO would have to be C0- and C1-released.

 ## Requirements